 Understanding BP's Unusual Options Activity

-BP (NYSE:BP) shares experienced unusual options activity on Monday.
-The stock price moved up to $24.31 following the option alert.
+On Thursday, shares of BP (NYSE:BP) saw unusual options activity.
+After the option alert, the stock price moved up to $24.84.

 - Sentiment: BULLISH